WRCrys/pokedex/README.md

     yarn run tunnel

 ### Pay Attention
-You have pay attention on link provided from ngrok.
+You have to pay attention on link provided from ngrok.
 Probably ngrok will provide a different link.
 Copy this link and update the file link inside the src folder: